Increase in visa application fees

 You will need to make sure that you make your application to extend your Tier 4 General student visa as soon as possible.
 If your current Tier 4 student visa has been sponsored by your previous university, college or school the we not be able to enrol you as an Aston student unless we can show that you have already made a new visa application using your Aston CAS.
 We highly recommend that you use our Check and Send service so that we can verify that your application has been sent and so that we can also provide certified copies of your documents for enrolment.

 You can use the completed example as a guide to help you to complete your online application but your answers to some of the questions may need to be a little bit different.
 Don't worry if you are not sure about any of the answers, just answer as best as you can and make sure you save your application (but don't submit it!)
 Once you have your CAS number and have filled out your online application, an adviser can check the online application for you and also check your supporting documents.
-You can arrange an appointment with one of our visa advisers by calling the Advice Zone on 0121 204 4567 or 0121 204 4007.
+You can arrange an appointment with one of our visa advisers by calling International Student Services on 0121 204 4567 or 0121 204 4007.